A Survey of Inverse Reinforcement Learning: Challenges, Methods and Progress

 \subsection{Importance of this Survey}

-This article is a reflection on the research area of \irl{} focusing on the following important aspects:
+This article is a reflection on the research area of \irl{} with a focus on the following important aspects:

-\begin{enumerate}[topsep=0in,itemsep=0in] \item Formally introducing \irl{} and its importance, by means of various examples, to the researchers and practitioners unaware of the field; \item A study of the challenges that make \irl{} problem difficult, and a brief review of the current (partial) solutions; \item Qualitative assessment and comparisons among different methods to evaluate them coherently.
-This will considerably help the readers decide on the approach suitable for the problem on their hands; \item Identification of key milestones achieved by the methods in this field along with their common shortcomings. \item Identification of the open avenues for future research. \end{enumerate}
+\begin{enumerate}[topsep=0in,itemsep=0in] \item Formally introducing \irl{} and its importance, by means of various examples, to the researchers and practitioners new to the field; \item A study of the challenges that make \irl{} difficult, and a review of the current (partial) solutions; \item Qualitative assessment and comparisons among different methods, both those that are foundational and those that are extensions, to evaluate them coherently.
+This will considerably help the readers decide on the approach suitable for the problem at hand; \item Identification of some significant milestones achieved by the methods in this field; \item Identification of the common shortcomings and open avenues for future research. \end{enumerate}

-Given the time and space constraints, a single article may not cover all methods in this growing field.
+Of course, a single article may not cover all methods in this growing field.
 Nevertheless, we have sought to make this survey as comprehensive as possible.

-Section \ref{sec:IRL} mathematically states \irl{} problem.
-After the statement, a description of fundamental challenges -- Accurate Inference, Generalizability, Correctness of Prior Knowledge, Growth in Solution Complexity with Problem Size, Direct Learning of Reward or Policy Matching -- ensues in Section \ref{section:challenges}.
-Section \ref{sec:PrimaryMethods} discusses the methods for solving \irl{} problem, which makes way to Section \ref{sec:Mitigation} about the descriptive assessment of the mitigation of challenges.
-Section \ref{sec:Extensions} outlines the extensions of original \irl{} problems and the methods implementing them.
-As an overview of the progress in this area, Section \ref{sec:milestones_shortcomings} explains common milestones and shortcomings in the \irl{} research.
-The article concludes with open research questions.